-As of December 31, 2019, the Company has around 4% of its financial liabilities linked to variations in the LIBOR rate.
-Therefore, significant rate increases could impact its financial position.
-A change of 100 basis points in this rate could result in changes to financial expenses of close to US\$ 0.06 million.
+As of December 31, 2020, the Company has around 4% of its financial liabilities linked to variations in the LIBOR rate.
+100% of these obligations are covered by derivative instruments classified as interest rate hedging; therefore, a significant rate increase would not impact our financial condition.